spiceai/docs/spiceaidocs/docs/components/data-connectors/debezium.md

 - See an example of configuring a dataset to use CDC with Debezium by following the sample [Streaming changes in real-time with Debezium CDC](https://github.com/spiceai/cookbook/tree/trunk/cdc-debezium#readme).

-- An example of configuring [Recipe for Streaming changes in real-time with Debezium CDC and SASL/SCRAM authentication](https://github.com/spiceai/cookbook/tree/trunk/cdc-debezium/sasl-scram#readme) is available as well.
+- An example of [Streaming changes in real-time with Debezium CDC and SASL/SCRAM authentication](https://github.com/spiceai/cookbook/tree/trunk/cdc-debezium/sasl-scram#readme) is available as well.